Second French intervention in Mexico: French withdrawal from the North

-Maximilian’s “Black Decree”, backfired by creating liberal martyrs and deepening opposition to the empire.
-Facing financial strain and U.S. pressure, at the opening of the French chambers in January 1866, Napoleon III announced that he would withdraw French troops from Mexico.
+Maximilian’s “Black Decree” backfired by creating liberal martyrs and deepening opposition to the empire.
+Facing financial strain and U.S. pressure, Napoleon III announced that he would withdraw French troops from Mexico at the opening of the French chambers in January 1866.
 In reply to a French request for neutrality, the U.S. Secretary of State William H. Seward said that French withdrawal should be unconditional.
 Napoleon III assured the US that the withdrawal would no longer be deferred, laying out a plan to reduce the troops in phases starting in November 1866 and ending one year later in November 1867.
-Seward requested that French reinforcements to Mexico should cease now, and that Austria should stop recruiting volunteers for the Mexican expedition.
+Seward requested that French reinforcements to Mexico should cease immediately, and that Austria should stop recruiting volunteers for the Mexican expedition.
 The French and Austrian governments complied.

 On 31 January, Billot left Chihuahua City in charge of Indian allies, but it fell to Republican troops in March.
-Maximilian ordered Bazaine to retake Chihuahua in May, and a new expedition was prepared.
-But new withdrawal instructions from France caused the expedition to be abandoned.
+Maximilian ordered Bazaine to retake Chihuahua in May, and a new expedition was prepared, but new withdrawal instructions from France caused the expedition to be abandoned.

-French troops were evacuated from Durango in November and Castagny withdrew to León, Guanajuato, leaving the state to the Republicans.
+French troops evacuated Durango in November and Castagny withdrew to León, Guanajuato, leaving the state to the Republicans.
 Juárez moved the government to Durango on 26 December 1866.

-In Sonora and Sinaloa the French were mostly confined to the ports of Guaymas and Mazatlán, though General Edvard Emile Langberg held positions in the interior with the aid of Opata natives. Álamos was captured by the Republican Ángel Martínez with Sinaloan forces and punished the indigenous Mayo and Yaqui peoples that had allied with the empire.
+In Sonora and Sinaloa the French were mostly confined to the ports of Guaymas and Mazatlán, though General Edvard Emile Langberg held positions in the interior with the aid of the Opata. Álamos was captured by the Republican Ángel Martínez with Sinaloan forces and punished the indigenous Mayo and Yaqui peoples that had allied with the empire.
 He entered Hermosillo on 4 May only to lose it to the Imperialists the day after.
 The French withdrew from Guaymas in September, and around the same time Langberg was killed in a battle for Ures.

 Sonora fell to the Republicans and hundreds fled to the United States or tried to follow the French.
 Imperialist commanders Refugio Tánori and José Almada were captured and executed with their families.